 Acute Care Common Stem (ACCS) is a 3 year multi-disciplinary training programme.
-It is the only core training programme for trainees wishing to enter higher specialty training in Emergency Medicine and is an alternative core training programme for trainees wishing to enter higher specialty training in General/Acute Internal Medicine, Anaesthesia or Intensive Care Medicine.
+It is the most common route of entry into Emergency Medicine and is an alternative core training programme for trainees wishing to enter higher specialty training in General/Acute Internal Medicine, Anaesthesia or Intensive Care Medicine.

 If you have a hankering to work in a dynamic acute speciality, this is the ideal start to your training.
 Ideally suited to those who plan a career in an acute hospital, it provides a solid base of experience and skills that will be developed further in whichever speciality you choose.

-You will gain structured experience in the skills needed to rapidly assess and appropriately treat sick patients, and take these skills forward through your training.
+You will gain structured experience in the skills needed to rapidly assess and appropriately treat sick and injured patients, and take these skills forward through your training.

-- University Hospital of Wales, Cardiff (8 posts)
+· University Hospital of Wales, Cardiff ACCS EM & Anaesthetics

-You will remain in the same hospital for at least 2 years (usually 3) and therefore will be able to use this to develop your understanding of how care of the sick patient is organised and dealt with throughout the hospital.
+You will remain in the same hospital for the first 2 years and therefore will be able to use this to develop your understanding of how care of the sick patient is organised and dealt with throughout the hospital.
 This will enable you to communicate and understand the difficulties encountered by different areas in dealing with an acutely ill patient.

-Application to ACCS is through your chosen base speciality - you cannot apply for ACCS on its own.
+Application to ACCS is through your chosen parent speciality via national recruitment - you cannot apply for ACCS on its own.
 The specialities offering ACCS as an option in their training programme are Anaesthesia, Medicine and Emergency Medicine (Accident and Emergency Medicine).

 ACCS - What next?